-- Establish pre-registration area with designated zone for vulnerable categories in all Temporary Reception Centres (TRC). - Increase the number of cultural mediators/interpreters/translators to support actors in their work and facilitate migrant, asylum seeker, and refugee access to information and services; include more women mediators/interpreters. - Scale-up and ensure the provision of psychosocial support at all locations for all groups and in all centres, including for men. - Implement measures to limit the unauthorized entrance of unregistered people into the TRCs. - Establish child safeguarding policies and adequately child-protection-trained personnel in all TRCs and outreach.
+- Establish pre-registration area with designated zone for vulnerable categories in all Temporary Reception Centres (TRC). - Increase the number of cultural mediators/interpreters/translators to support actors in their work and facilitate migrant, asylum seeker, and refugee access to information and services; include more women mediators/interpreters. - Continue strengthening and rolling out of MHPSS activities in the TRCs in USC and SC as these have proved essential, especially during the longer stay of migrants, refugees and asylum seekers (including single male population) in collective type of accommodation and/or upon exposure to physical hardships. . - Implement measures to limit the unauthorized entrance of unregistered people into the TRCs. - Establish child safeguarding policies and adequately child-protection-trained personnel in all TRCs and outreach.